Skip to main content

 Multi-entity management is where Intacct shines brightest.
 If you operate 5, 10, or 50 entities and your primary challenge is consolidated financial reporting with intercompany eliminations, Intacct handles this with an elegance that NetSuite matches but doesn't exceed.
 Setting up new entities is straightforward, intercompany transactions automate cleanly, and consolidated reports pull together without the manual effort that plagues other platforms.

 Dimensional reporting is Intacct's killer feature.
 Rather than relying on a rigid chart of accounts to capture reporting dimensions, Intacct uses a flexible dimensional model.
-You can tag transactions with department, location, project, customer, product line, fund, grant — up to 8 custom dimensions — and report across any combination.
+You can tag transactions with 8 standard dimensions (department, location, project, customer, vendor, employee, item, class) plus additional user-defined dimensions — and report across any combination.
 This means your chart of accounts stays clean while your reporting gets as granular as you need.

 For finance teams that live and breathe in the GL, Intacct's interface is intuitive.
 Journal entries, allocations, consolidations, and financial reporting feel like they were designed by people who actually close books every month.
 The close management dashboard alone saves our clients hours per close cycle.